voidpenguin-28/Textractor-ExtraExtensions/Textractor.VndbCharNameMapper/README.md

 6. **ActiveThreadOnly**: Indicates if this extension should only map names for the currently selected thread in Textractor.
 	- Default value: '1' (map current thread only)
 	- If set to '0', then this extension will attempt to map names for all threads.
+7. **SkipConsoleAndClipboard**: Allows you to exclude the Console and/or Clipboard threads from mapping names.
+	- Default value: '1' (skip Console and Clipboard threads)
+	- Possible values:
+		- **0**: Do not skip Console nor Clipboard threads
-		- However, the Console & Clipboard threads are always excluded from name mapping, regardless of this config value.
+		- **1**: Skip both the Console and Clipboard threads
+		- **2**: Skip the Console thread (but not the Clipboard thread)
+		- **3**: Skip the Clipboard thread (but not the Console thread)
+	- This setting applies regardless of the value of the *ActiveThreadOnly* config key.
-7. **ReloadCacheOnLaunch**: Determines whether to reload the character name mapping cache each time Textractor is launched.
+8. **ReloadCacheOnLaunch**: Determines whether to reload the character name mapping cache each time Textractor is launched.
 	- Default value: '0' (do not reload)
 	- When this extension retrieves name mappings for a visual novel from vndb, it then caches them to a cache file called "\*\*ExtensionName\*\*.ini" (ex: *Textractor.VndbCharNameMapper.ini*).
 		- Name mappings are retrieved from this cache file before attempting to make a network request to vndb.
 This is to reduce the number of unneeded network requests your system makes to vndb.